 Chiropractic License at Risk?

-Are you a chiropractor who has received a letter of allegations or notice of investigation from the Minnesota Board of Chiropractic Examiners?
+Have you received a letter of allegations or notice of investigation from the Minnesota Board of Chiropractic Examiners?
 Are you being accused of misconduct or other issues?
-Do not handle this alone – get help from our experienced, chiropractic license defense lawyers at Lord + Heinlein.
+We can help.

 Experienced and Trusted

 We understand how valuable your chiropractic license is to you.
 If it is in jeopardy you need a skilled attorney by your side.
 In order to protect yourself you need a lawyer who can explain the allegations, their potential impact, and how the defense process works.
 You need a lawyer who will fiercely advocate on your behalf to ensure your side of the story is told.
 You also deserve a lawyer who is invested in your case – one who listens and partners with you to achieve the best possible outcome.
 If you need an experienced and invested attorney to defend your chiropractic licence, contact Lord + Heinlein today.

 How We Can Help

 - We listen – Our personal attention uncovers key details other miss

 - We partner with you – Our investment in you and your case provides peace of mind through the entire process

 - We are experienced and trusted – We have successfully defended hundreds of professional licenses